aws-cloudformation/aws-cloudformation-resource-providers-redshift/clusterparametergroup/docs/README.md

 ### Ref

 When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the ParameterGroupName.

+### Fn::GetAtt

+The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
+The following are the available attributes and sample return values.

+For more information about using the `Fn::GetAtt` intrinsic function, see [Fn::GetAtt](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-getatt.html).

+#### ParameterGroupName

+Cloudformation will generate a unique group name.